 The mission of the Backpack Program is to meet the needs of chronically hungry children by providing them with nutritious and easy-to-prepare food to take home on weekends and school vacations when other resources are not available.
 Volunteers are needed to help put together these bags for distribution.
 No age limit.

-The food bank’s community garden provides fresh produce which may not otherwise be available for distribution to those in need in our service area.
+The food bank’s onsite garden provides fresh produce which may not otherwise be available for distribution to those in need in our service area.
 Depending on our needs, volunteers may assist with planting, maintaining and harvesting vegetables in

 the garden.
 No age limit.